 The enactment of floodplain management regulations is in furtherance of the public health, safety and welfare that may be regulated through the police power.
-The Town may enact and enforce this Chapter as an exercise of the Town's broad police and enforcement powers granted by the Local Government Article of the Maryland Annotated Code (implementing Article XI-E of the Maryland Constitution), and § 4-5 of the Town of Perryville Charter (dealing with enforcement of ordinances).
+The Town may enact and enforce this Chapter as an exercise of the Town's broad police and enforcement powers granted by Article 23A, §§ 1, 2 and 3, of the Maryland Annotated Code (implementing Article XI-E of the Maryland Constitution), and § 4-5 of the Town of Perryville Charter (dealing with enforcement of ordinances).
 The Mayor and Commissioners of the Town of Perryville adopts this Chapter pursuant to this authority and such other authority that may be provided by law.